-Wood shakes and wood shingles are manufactured from western red cedar, cypress, pine and redwood trees.
+Wood shakes and shingles are manufactured from western red cedar, cypress, pine and redwood trees.
 Shakes are split from logs and reshaped by manufacturers for commercial use.
-They are thicker at the butt end than shingles; generally one or both surfaces are split to obtain a textured effect.
+They are thicker at the butt end than shingles.
+Generally, one or both surfaces are split to obtain a textured effect.
 A split and resawn shake has a split face and sawn back.
 A taper sawn shake has a natural taper and is sawn on both sides.
 Wood shingles are sawn on both sides and have an even taper and uniform thickness.
-When applied to shingles, the industry terms "Perfection" and "Royal" mean 18 inch and 24 inch lengths, respectively.
+In reference to shingles, the industry terms "Perfection" and "Royal" mean 18-inch and 24-inch lengths, respectively.